LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 - krilla always uses an CMYK ICC profile, and always sets CMYK as the output intent. 🟢 It fails export if no CMYK ICC profile was provided. 🟢

+6.2.4.4:
+- krilla ensures the Alternate space in Separation color spaces obeys the restrictions in the applicable clauses 🟢
-6.2.4.4: krilla does not support DeviceN/Separation color spaces. 🔵
+- krilla does not support DeviceN color spaces. 🔵
+- krilla fails export if a Separation colorant is associated with multiple different fallback color spaces 🟢
+- krilla manages the `tintTransform` function and will always write the same function for the same color space 🟢

 6.2.4.5: Fulfilled because patterns are treated the same as all other elements in krilla. 🟢